AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-NonequilibriumQFT.md

 # Notes on Statistical Fields (Draft)

 ## Abstract
 These notes provide a guided tour through the literature on nonequilibrium quantum field theory, organized as an escalating progression from equilibrium statistical mechanics through statistical field theory and classical nonequilibrium methods to the full real-time quantum field theory machinery.
 The notes are structured around an annotated bibliography of 42 sources (S1--S42) that encode a specific pedagogical philosophy: the Euclidean correspondence between thermal and quantum fluctuations provides the conceptual backbone, and nonequilibrium methods generalize rather than replace this structure.
-For each source, we describe its role in the larger arc, what it teaches, and how it connects to what comes before and after.
-We identify the key technical threads---the taxonomy of two-point functions, effective action methods, and universality---that unify the material across domains.
-We conclude with suggested reading paths for different backgrounds, an assessment of gaps in the current bibliography, and connections to the broader Projects in Scientific Computing programme.
+For each source, its role in the larger arc is described, with connection to what comes before and after.
+The key technical threads are identified ---the taxonomy of two-point functions, effective action methods, and universality---that unify the material across domains.
+Also provided are suggested reading paths for different backgrounds, suggestions for extensions, and connections to the broader Projects in Scientific Computing programme.

 # Introduction